 As a credit granting organization, credit quality is a key risk management area.
 The credit union's standard for credit quality measures continues to remain strong.
-Delinquency greater than 90 days decreased to .07% of loans on December 31, 2021.
-This is down slightly from the previous year's .25%, We are very pleased with this result and attribute the success not only to our lending department but also the members we serve.
+Delinquency greater than 90 days increased to .10% of loans on December 31, 2022.
+This is up slightly from the previous year's .07%, We are very pleased with this result and attribute the success not only to our quality lending department but also to the members we serve.
 Our level of delinquency compares favorably to levels experienced by our peer credit union group in Saskatchewan and is lower than the Saskatchewan credit union system average.

-Radius Credit Union monitors its exposure to potential credit losses and maintains both a general and specific loan allowances accordingly.
+Radius Credit Union monitors its exposure to potential credit losses and maintains both general and specific loan allowances accordingly.
+Our lending department review quarterly, and then do a detailed file review once per annum to determine if there are any areas of concern that could require further adjustment.
 This year the allowance numbers increased.
-There was an additional \$170 thousand to the specific allowance and a write down on a Moose Jaw condo development property.
+There was an additional \$90 thousand to the specific allowance and a further \$250 thousand write down on a Moose Jaw Condo development property.

-Both internal, external audit along with our regulatory body conducted reviews in 2021.
+Both internal, and external audit conducted reviews in 2022.
 All supported and appreciated the quality of the loans as well as our underwriting practices.